readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 without adding any load on your production database.
 Queries that took 5-10 minutes against Postgres frequently take just a few seconds against parquet files optimized for the purpose.
+Here's an example of how to query cloud storage parquet files directly from your app server in Python:

 ```python
 import duckdb